-By now you should know that I love to repurpose things.
+By now you should know that I love to repurpose and “upcycle” things.
 You may have also noticed that I love herbal teas and infusions.
-I have even showed you how you can make infusions from plants that you find in your own garden!
+I have even shown you how you can make infusions from plants that you find in your own garden!

 What I don't love, though, is burning my hands on my hot cup of tea.

 Good thing for me that making a cup cozy is so simple and fun to do.
 You can even take advantage of a pretty, mismatched sock that you would otherwise no longer be able to use.
 If you don't have a mismatched sock you like, you can buy inexpensive pairs of socks on sale or at a dollar store, giving you the ability to quickly make two inexpensive tea cozies, one for you and one for a friend.